About This Project

 Our team is comprised of a diverse group of students with wide ranging skill sets.
 We have members from science majors such as biomedical engineering, molecular biology, and chemical engineering.
 Each year, we engineer a genetic construct for the International Genetically Engineered Machine (iGEM) competition.
 Our innovation is driven by the dedication of our team to see the project through.
 This year, we are working on genetically modified E. coli.

-Aaron Renberg is an enthusiastic rising senior.
+Aaron Renberg is an enthusiastic masters student.
 He has previous research experience interning at the National Institutes of Health in Bethesda, MD and at Children’s National Medical Center’s genetic medicine department in Washington, D.C.
-In addition to MSBT, he is currently working on his honors thesis as an Honors Summer Fellow in the Soleimanpour lab at the Brehm Center for Diabetes Research at U of M. When a micropipet isn’t in his hand, it's usually replaced by a hockey stick or a fencing foil.
+He published an Honors Thesis based on his work in the Soleimanpour lab at the Brehm Center for Diabetes Research at U of M. When a micropipet isn’t in his hand, it's usually replaced by a hockey stick.

 Paulina Czarnecki is a sophomore planning on double majoring in Mathematics and Neuroscience.
 She helps with research in a Biophysics lab under Dr. Zochowski, studying neural networks computationally and experimentally.
 She hopes to pursue a PhD.
 On the rare occasion she's not busy with academics, she enjoys running or playing the piano.